DIVERSITY, EQUITY, & INCLUSION

 Peabody is committed to partnerships in our local and global community that both expand our community profile and focus on bridge building.
 Some of these partnerships include:

 - Our middle school students participate in the Charlottesville Debate League, where they can practice hearing and debating disparate points of view;

 - A focus on social emotional learning with local motivational speaker, Freddy Jackson, founder of the Love No Ego foundation;

 - Gold Star parent and author Khizr Khan speaking with our middle school students, and providing special recognition in the dedication page of his book, “This is Our Constitution;”

-- Recruiting potential students from the Head Start program; and
+- Marketing to parents with students enrolled in the Head Start program; and

 - Partnering with ESL students in a pen pal program from a local elementary public school.